 A new form of righteousness

-God’s law, which for us is the law of Christ (1 Corinthians 9:21), provides forgiveness for every transgression (except that of rejecting the forgiveness provided by Christ).
+God’s law, which for us is the law of Christ (1 Corinthians 9:21), provides forgiveness for every transgression.
 This forgiveness is received by faith, not by penance, not by good works, not by our paying a price (Romans 3:28).
 This is not the kind of “law” that we are used to.

 Christianity is a faith, not a list of rules.
 It is a belief in God’s grace, in his love, in his promise and power to forgive and cleanse.
-God grants his children not only forgiveness of sin, but also a new life — a life in Christ.
+God grants his children not only forgiveness of sin, but also a new life – a life in Christ.
 Where once we lived for ourselves, now we live for Christ.
-And we do so because the Holy Spirit resides in us, not because we have suddenly become righteous ourselves.
+We do so because the Holy Spirit lives in us, not because we have suddenly become righteous ourselves.

-The New Testament does give us rules and behavioral expectations, but these should be seen as the result of a faith relationship, not as the basis for it.
-They are not the measurement of our righteous standing before God — and that’s good, because we all fall short.
+The New Testament gives us rules and behavioral expectations, but these should be seen as the result of a faith relationship, not as the basis for it.
+They are not the measurement of our righteous standing before God – and that’s good, because we all fall short.
 We have no righteousness of our own, but when we put our confidence in Christ, God counts us as righteous (Romans 4:23-25).
-We have peace with God, not directly ourselves, but through Christ (Romans 5:1-2).
+We have peace with God through Christ (Romans 5:1-2).

 There is now a new righteousness that God has made known (Romans 3:21).
 It is a righteousness that does not come from the law.
 It is a righteousness that comes only from God himself (verse 22).
 The law and the prophets testified to this new righteousness, but it does not come from them; it comes only from God (verse 21).